Category:Scraping Tools

 After testing hundreds of requests across seven challenging domains, here's what stood out:

-• Best for enterprise: Bright Data provides the most complete infrastructure with the highest success rates, but you’ll pay a premium for that reliability.
+• Best for enterprise: Bright Data provides the most complete infrastructure with the highest success rates and a flat $1.50/1K pricing, but you'll pay a premium versus per-success competitors.

-• Budget options: WebScrapingAPI and ScrapingAnt both start at $19/month, but WebScrapingAPI delivers 90.84% success versus ScrapingAnt’s 45.45%, making it the better budget choice.
+• Budget options: ScrapingAnt and Decodo both start at $19/month.
+Decodo delivers 94.20% success versus ScrapingAnt's 68.14%, making it the better budget choice.
+WebScrapingAPI's $19 plan offers more flat-rate predictability but only 7K requests.

 Overall, Scrape.do is the best choice for most developers.
-It combines near-perfect success rates (98.19%) with the fastest response times (4.7s) and the best cost-per-request ($0.80), all while offering a generous free tier to test before committing.
+It combines near-perfect success rates (98.61%) with consistently fast response times (5.5s) and the best cost-per-request ($0.60), all while offering a generous free tier to test before committing.

 Start scraping today with 1000 free credits.